Pomona-ITS/HPC-Tech-Tutorials/applications/R/README.md

 Currently there is an RStudio prod and dev instance.

-* The dev instance seems to have been powered off?
-Need to check with Pat.
+~~* The dev instance seems to have been powered off?
+Need to check with Pat.~~ The server was brought back up, need to troubleshoot AD authentication.

 The prod server is https://rstudio.campus.pomona.edu

-The dev server is https://rstudio-dev.campus.pomona.edu (?)
+The dev server is https://rstudio2dev.campus.pomona.edu

 Current R version on prod: 3.4.1